Sayo-nika/Alcantara/README.md

 ## Technical details

-Mariya uses the minimal [Photon](http://photonkit.com/) UI Framework to build its UI, thereby removing our dependency to UI frameworks like React and Angular *which is notoriously large as hell*.

-The real beauty of Mariya however, is the backend.
-We strive to use **NO DEPENDENCIES** as possible.
-It's always been a misconception in Node.js development you'd need a large library to only use one function.
-We believe that's dirty as hell and that practice should be avoided.

-We maximize the use of all known natively supported ECMAScript 6 syntax available to be used at Node.js, thereby removing the need for us to use another lang like TypeScript, contrary to our larger project Sayonika.
+Alcantara will be using the [Flutter Framework](https://flutter.io) with Desktop Embedding support.
+Since Desktop embedding is experimental, it will be instrumental for us to use Flutter to provide feedback on the desktop embedding and Flutter itself.

+We use [Dart](https://dartlang.org), which has been in consideration because of the size issues we're encountering with Node.js based applications that uses Electron.
+We hope Flutter+Dart can provide us performance that neither Electron or Node.js can offer.

 ## Copyright

-Mariya is licensed under GNU Affero General Public License 3.0 under The Sayonika Project Authors.
+Alcantara is licensed under GNU Affero General Public License 3.0 under The Sayonika Project Authors.

-Mariya is a Sayonika Project.
+Alcantara is a Sayonika Project.
 Sayonika, The Sayonika Logo, The Sayonika Mascot are trademarks of The Sayonika Project.
 Portions of the project is licensed under Creative Commons 3.0 Non-Commercial Unported.

-The Sayonika Project and Mariya is not affiliated with Team Salvato.
+The Sayonika Project and Alcantara is not affiliated with Team Salvato.